mevdschee/php-crud-api/README.md

 ## Usage

-You can do all CRUD (Create, Read, Update, Delete) operations and extra List operation.
+You can do all CRUD (Create, Read, Update, Delete) operations and one extra List operation.
 Here is how:

 ### List